A rolled rim is an indicator that a copper pan is thin. Sometimes that’s fine, but other times it’s a warning sign of low quality.

 French pots and pans can also use rolled rims to compensate for lack of copper.
 For example, this vintage French Windsor of mine is .7mm thick.
 It’s lovely, but it’s too lightweight for cooking.

-If you are considering buying a pot with a rolled rim, consider whether the rim could indicate a compromise in quality.
+If you are looking at a pot with a rolled rim, consider whether the rim could indicate a compromise in quality.
 Is the pot of a specialty style that usually has a rolled rim, like a bowl, jam pan, or a fish pan?
 In that case, ask the seller for the thickness of the copper below the rim and decide for yourself whether it’s worth the price.
 Could the rim be compensating for thin copper in a pan that should be thicker, like an everyday saucepan, skillet, stockpot, et cetera?
 Even a well-priced pan could end up being a bad buy if it’s so thin you can’t use it.